bonny/WordPress-Simple-History/readme.txt

 - Added: Function `get_num_events_per_day_last_n_days()`
 - Changed: Switched to transients from cache at some places, because more people will benefit from transients instead of cache (that requires object cache to be installed).
 - Changed: New constant `SETTINGS_GENERAL_OPTION_GROUP`.
 Fixes https://wordpress.org/support/topic/constant-for-settings-option-group-name-option_group.
 - Fixed: Long log messages with no spaces would get cut of.
 Now all the message is shown, but with one or several line breaks.
+Fixes https://github.com/bonny/WordPress-Simple-History/pull/112.
 - Fixed: Some small CSS modification to make the page less "jumpy" while loading (for example setting a default height to the select2 input box).

 = 2.5.5 (April 2016) =